• Home

 A pot of mashed potatoes with a potato masher in it.

-1. Mash the potatoes with a potato masher, then cream them into the mashed potatoes with an electric mixer.
+1. Mash the potatoes with a potato masher, then cream them with an electric mixer.
 Mix until smooth, or leave some lumps.

 A bowl of mashed potatoes with a pat of butter in the center sprinkled with chopped parsley.